South East Asian Zoos Association

-The only regional organization of zoos for Southeast Asia is the Southeast Asian Zoo Association, (SEAZA).
+Southeast Asian Zoo Association (SEAZA) is the regional organization of zoos for Southeast Asia.
 It represents around 90 different conservatories and zoos in Southeast Asia.
 SEAZA became a member of the World Association of Zoos and Aquariums (WAZA) in 1990.
 SEAZA Headquarters are currently located in Taiwan.

 SEAZA is considered a sister organization to the South Asian Zoo Association for Regional Cooperation (SAZARC), which organizes zoos in Nepal, India and other countries in South Asia.
 Although they preside over two similar regions, the cultures and policies of the regions are too different for a single organization to govern both.

-The main goals of the SEAZA are to, “Strengthen in-situ conservation and management plans, to increase captive breading through research, to improve standards of non human animal welfare, to provide better recreational learning experiences for zoo visitors, to educate the public about the importance of wildlife conservation, and to promote tourism in Southeast Asia.”
-Achieving SEAZA’s goals is particularly important as Southeast Asia is one of the most biologically diverse regions in the world, but rapid, recent economic growth of these countries has caused this rare ecosystem to be put in jeopardy.
+The main goals of the SEAZA are to, "Strengthen in-situ conservation and management plans, to increase captive breading through research, to improve standards of non human animal welfare, to provide better recreational learning experiences for zoo visitors, to educate the public about the importance of wildlife conservation, and to promote tourism in Southeast Asia."
+Achieving SEAZA's goals is particularly important as Southeast Asia is one of the most biologically diverse regions in the world, but rapid, recent economic growth of these countries has caused this rare ecosystem to be put in jeopardy.
 However, today SEAZA is facing significant challenges that is putting its future viability in jeopardy.